mttrsl/odin-recipes/README.md

 This project is an Odin Project HTML project where I will used basic HTML syntax to create a webpage that displays recipes.
 I will include a basic HTML layout, using titles, paragraphs, lists, links and images.
+I have now updated the file with some basic CSS elements.